Skip to contents

 dataset

-name of the dataset in which to aggregate data, e.g. "file_info"
+the name of the dataset to aggregate from (file_info, scans, peaks, spectra)

 column